Our Recent Work

 Explore the current cases we are passionately pursuing to protect and empower our community.

-FJI Sues Miami to End Anti-Panhandling Ordinance
+FJI Settles with Miami to Repeal Anti-Panhandling Law